-- Prior to completion and approval of the final PUD Master Plan, the project Traffic Impact Analysis shall be revised, to the satisfaction of the County Engineer and Growth Services Director, to examine both major intersections of SW 80th Street and SW 80th Ave and SW 80th Street and SR 200.
-Adequate provision shall be made for the coordination of improvements with the PUD. - Prior to completion and approval of the final PUD Master Plan, the Master Plan shall be revised to show the connection to SW 75th Ave lining up with SW 78th Street. - The construction route shall connect to the subject property from SW 80th Street and go toward SW SR 200.
-Construction traffic shall stay east of SW 75th Avenue and shall not access SW 75th Avenue. - 2.
-LDC Section 4.2.31.E.(1)(b) provides the PUD shall include pedestrian and/or bicycle facilities internally to address internal circulation needs and externally to provide for integration of the PUD to surrounding existing for future facilities.
+- Prior to completion and approval of the final PUD Master Plan, or equivalent, the project's Operational Traffic Study shall be completed to the satisfaction of the County Engineer, and adequate provisions shall be made for the coordination of improvements internal to the PUD. - A minimum of two access points will be provided, with all access points worked out to the satisfaction of the Development Review Committee during the time of Development Review. - 2.
+LDC Section 4.2.31.E.(1)(b) provides the PUD shall include pedestrian and/or bicycle facilities internally to address circulation needs and externally to provide for integration of the PUD to surrounding existing for future facilities.